Keeping Campers Safe:

 CDC Guidance: If you are at high risk for severe illness, talk to your healthcare provider about whether you need to wear a mask and take other precautions; Stay up to date with COVID-19 vaccines; Get tested if you have symptoms

-TNCA Youth Education: Masks are optional for staff and participants outdoors, but required indoors.
+TNCA Youth Education: Masks are optional for staff and participants outdoors, but recommended indoors.

 CDC Guidance: Wear a mask indoors in public; Stay up to date with COVID-19 vaccines; Get tested if you have symptoms; Additional precautions may be needed for people at high risk for severe illness

-TNCA Youth Education: Masks are required for staff and participants outdoors and indoors.
+TNCA Youth Education: Masks are recommended for staff and participants outdoors and indoors.